Kong/terraform-provider-konnect/docs/resources/cloud_gateway_configuration.md

 Optional:

 - `name` (String) Name of the environment variable field to set for the data-plane group.
-Must be prefixed by KONG_.
+Must be prefixed by KONG_ or OTEL_.
 Not Null
 - `value` (String) Value assigned to the environment variable field for the data-plane group.
 Not Null

 ## Import